unepwcmc/ProtectedPlanet/docs/dead-code.md

 Audit of unused / no-longer-reached code in the ProtectedPlanet Rails app.

 - **Produced** 2026-08-21 on branch `staging_kamal`.
-- **All six waves actioned** — 1 and 2 on 2026-08-27, 3 to 6 on 2026-08-28 — see the Suggested order section at the end for what was deleted and what remains.
-Wave 6 is the `Gemfile` prune section 11 deferred.
+- **All seven waves actioned** — 1 and 2 on 2026-08-27, 3 to 6 on 2026-08-28, 7 on 2026-09-01 — see the Suggested order section at the end for what was deleted and what remains.
+Wave 6 is the `Gemfile` prune section 11 deferred; wave 7 closed the last **[SUSPECTED]** finding, so **no finding in this document is still open** — only decisions and per-environment housekeeping, listed at the end of wave 7.
 - **Re-scanned and updated 2026-08-27**, same branch.
 Every finding below was re-verified against the working tree; entries that have since been actioned are marked **✅ DONE**, and three findings were **corrected** — see *What changed* below.

 Findings are grouped by confidence: